lbell/hydrogen-calendar-embeds/docs/hooks.md

 #### `hycal_loaded`

-Fires after Pretty Calendar Embeds has fully loaded.
+Fires after Hydrogen Calendar Embeds has fully loaded.
 Use this to initialize your extension.

 **Parameters:**